- Currently, he is setting up a research LAB on Digital Management of Disasters at AFAD Presidency in Ankara, Turkey.

-- Currently a full professor at the TOBB Economics and technology University in Ankara Turkey and the director of Smart Cities and digital Ecosystems Lab.;
+- He has worked as a full professor at the TOBB Economics and technology University in Ankara Turkey from January 2020 to June 2022.

 - Coordinator of the Alliance on Digital Management of Pandemic Disasters